Noise is an inevitable part of everyday life, however, it is possible for certain types of noise to become a statutory nuisance.

 To assess whether noise is a statutory nuisance we would consider:

 - what time of day/night the noise occurs;

 - how it is affecting the person complaining about the noise.

 At what time can noise cause a statutory nuisance?

-A noise can be a statutory nuisance at any time of the day and night!
+A noise can be a statutory nuisance at any time of the day or night!
 There are no set times laid down by law.
-It really is a question of what is "reasonable" behaviour.
-As a general rule, noise at night is more disturbing and more likely to be a nuisance than day time noise.
+It really is a question of what is 'reasonable' behaviour.
+As a general rule, noise at night is more disturbing and more likely to be a nuisance than daytime noise.

 How loud does a noise have to be before I can make a complaint about it?

 Once again, no legal limits have been set.
 Everything depends upon the circumstances of the individual case.
 When investigating noise complaints, some of the things taken into account include the location of the noise, the times when the noise occurs, the noise level, how often it occurs, and how it affects the person complaining.

 See our Statutory Nuisance Investigation Procedure to find out how we investigate noise complaints.